jayshah2002/jayshah2002/README.md

 </div>

-# <div align="center">Hi ,  Myself Jay Shah
+# <div align="center">Hey there,  myself Jay Shah
-An Uprising Full Stack Developer
+An Uprising Software Developer
 </div>

-- 🔭 I’m currently working on RTO Managment
+- 🔭 I’m currently working RestAPI's using ASP.NET core

-- 🌱 I’m currently learning Node.JS
+- 🔎 Looking for internship in Developement Area (i.e. Web Dev.)

+- 👨‍👦‍👦 I enjoy working with others doing work in team.

 - 👨‍💻 All of my projects are available at: https://github.com/jayshah2002